wasp-lang/wasp/web/docs/advanced/deployment/cli.md

 ## Fly.io

-:::note A Note on Free Tiers 💳
+### Prerequisites

-Fly has [free allowances](https://fly.io/docs/about/pricing/#plans) for up to 3 VMs (so deploying a Wasp app to a fresh account is free), but all plans require you to add your credit card info before proceeding.
+Fly provides [free allowances](https://fly.io/docs/about/pricing/#plans) for up to 3 VMs (so deploying a Wasp app to a new account is free), but all plans require you to add your credit card information before you can proceed.
 If you don't, the deployment will fail.

-You can add the necessary credit card info on the [account's billing page](https://fly.io/dashboard/personal/billing).
+You can add the required credit card information on the [account's billing page](https://fly.io/dashboard/personal/billing).

+:::info Fly.io CLI
+You will need the [`flyctl` CLI](https://fly.io/docs/hands-on/install-flyctl/) installed on your machine before you can deploy to Fly.io.
 :::

+### Deploying

 Using the Wasp CLI, you can easily deploy a new app to [Fly.io](https://fly.io) with just a single command:
 ```shell